The Pentagon is looking for garbage collectors in space

 Still, it remained optimistic that a vibrant space economy is dependent on it being clean.

-“We want the space economy to grow,” said Ron Lopez, the president and managing director of Astroscale U.S. “We want to be an enabler of that.
-And we want to make sure that we’re doing that long-term, and that environment is there for future generations.
+“We want the space economy to grow,” said Ron Lopez, president and managing director of Astroscale U.S. “We want to be an enabler of that.
+And we want to make sure that we’re doing that long-term and that environment is there for future generations.”

 The issue also has gotten the attention of the White House.
-Its Office of Science and Technology Policy division recently held a meeting asking for input from space industry leaders about what to do about the problem.
+Its Office of Science and Technology Policy recently held a meeting asking for input from space industry leaders about what to do about the problem.

 Speaker after speaker said that governments around the world need to fund these efforts to help create a market for companies to operate.
 They also said that it had become an imperative for the governments largely responsible for the problem in the first place.